 How to treat a yeast infection

 Diagnosing these symptoms means making a trip to the doctor’s office for a physical exam and lab tests.
-If you do have a yeast infection, your doctor may prescribe antifungal medication.
+If you have a yeast infection, your doctor may prescribe antifungal medication.

 The medication is available as a cream, tablet, and suppository (sometimes with a prescription only).

-Taking this medication for 3-7 days will usually clear a yeast infection.
+This medication for 3-7 days will usually clear a yeast infection.
 If symptoms persist or worsen, you should follow up with your gynecologist.

 “Many people take probiotics to prevent or treat vaginal infections, but scientific research doesn’t support this,” Dr. Chang says.
 “Other non-medical therapies such as yogurt, garlic, low-carbohydrate diets, and douching aren’t proven to be effective, either.”